Zeex/subhook/README.md

 [SubHook][github] is a super-simple hooking library for C/C++ that works on both Linux and Windows.
-Currently supports only x86.
+It currently supports only x86 and x86-64.

 Examples
 --------